 With publishing open to everyone, authors are now the CEOs of their own publishing companies.
 Self-publishing requires authors to make all product decisions including paper color, font, book layout, cover design, distribution

 Otherwise, the siren song of literary success will cloud your business judgment.
-After all, who isn’t tempted by the prospect of seeing their book listed for sale in every online bookstore?
+After all, the prospect of seeing their book for sale in every online bookstore is tempting.

 Publishing with an ISBN*

 Regardless of the price your book sells for, you will always be paid the revenue you set when publishing the book.
 Unfortunately, retail markups often force authors to greatly reduce earnings per book in order to remain competitively priced.
-This revenue tradeoff is offset by the possibility of more sales being generated when a book is widely available for purchase and is a sacrifice most authors are happy to make.
+This revenue trade off is offset by the possibility of more sales.
+When a book is widely available for purchase, the reduced price is a trade off.
+Most authors are happy to make it.